bearcott/CompArchAssembler/README.md

 *Benny Yan, Alvin Nwachuchukwu, Sai Gatram, Xunde Wang*

-Thanks for what Sai has done!

-Maybe I was wrong, but my thought is to open a file and read one line as a string until the end of newline character.
-Then use "blank" and "," as delimiter to parse the line as several token and ignore everything after #.
-After this step, we should convert this line into binary code and write into output file.
-Then loop until meets the EOF.  -xd

 Advanced Project Details will be located [here on the Google doc](https://docs.google.com/document/d/14C3ObCxACHOkzzUVnUQVJ0g9p5KEdeVf9oP8K0WGXJ4/edit)

 ###1.
 Where is the project?